Oracle Environment Planning

 |

-- It is recommended to install Veeam Plug-in on each RAC server that is responsible for the backup operations.
+- It is recommended to install Veeam Plug-in for Oracle RMAN on each RAC server that is responsible for the backup operations.
 If the plug-in is not installed on all nodes, the backup process may fail when RMAN selects another node.

 - Veeam Plug-in supports parallel execution of all operations supported by Oracle RMAN: backup, restore, crosscheck, remove.
 This applies to execution of these commands on one or multiple databases residing on one or multiple RAC nodes.

-- If you use Veeam Explorer for Oracle to restore a RAC database with different settings, it will not be restored as a cluster database.
-It will be restored as a standalone database.
+- If you use Veeam Explorer for Oracle to restore a RAC database with different settings, it will not be restored as a cluster database, but as a standalone database.
+For more information about Oracle settings, see Specifying Oracle Settings in the Veeam Explorers user guide.

-The Oracle Secure Backup SBT library is the only interface that supports RMAN encrypted backups.
-Veeam Plug-in does not support encrypted backups of Oracle databases.
 If the backup encryption is enabled, Veeam Plug-in backup jobs fail with the following error: ORA-19919: encrypted backups to tertiary storage require Oracle Secure Backup.
-To avoid the error, you must disable the backup encryption on the Oracle side.
+For more information about how you can disable the backup encryption to avoid this error, see this Oracle article.

-To name backup files, Veeam Plug-in uses the following format by default:
+By default, Veeam Plug-in uses the following format for backup files naming:

 Backup of Control File and SPFILE

-If you set CONFIGURE CONTROLFILE AUTOBACKUP to ON, then RMAN automatically creates a control file and an SPFILE backup after you run the BACKUP command.
-For details, see this Oracle article.
+If you set CONFIGURE CONTROLFILE AUTOBACKUP option to ON, after you run the BACKUP command, RMAN will automatically create a control file and an SPFILE backup.
+For details about backing up the RMAN control file, see this Oracle article.

 Controlfile Autobackup File Naming

-If you enable the control file autobackup after configuring Veeam Plug-in, you can start the configuration wizard again.
+- If after configuring Veeam Plug-in you enable the CONTROLFILE AUTOBACKUP option, you must start the configuration wizard again.
 The control file backup naming option will be set to default.

 CONFIGURE CONTROLFILE AUTOBACKUP FORMAT FOR DEVICE TYPE SBT_TAPE TO '%F_ORCLUNIQNAME_RMAN_AUTOBACKUP.vab'; |